 The Interactive Advertising Bureau (IAB) thus created Sellers.json as an industry standard to help provide advertisers with more transparency into the buying process to help track where ad dollars go on their path to the publisher.

 Sellers.json is a file hosted on an exchange dedicated URL containing seller-authorized media sources.
 They are marked as either owned and operated by the publishers or as intermediaries.
 The SupplyChain Object is included in each ad call, which identifies any intermediaries involved in the transaction between the advertiser and publisher.

 To take part, sellers must also take part in the ads.txt initiative, another initiative from IAB Tech Lab to increase brand confidence and prevent fraud.

 Intermediates and resellers are not bad things alone.
 Publishers work with multiple partners to facilitate programmatic buying and selling, but it creates a complex chain.

 Here’s an example of how complex these supply chains can be: a study by industry trade group ANA analyzed 260 million impressions and could map only 12% of them.
 Of the 15 advertisers included in the study, researchers found almost 300 distinct pathways.

 The sellers.json file contains a list of all authorized sellers and resellers of a publisher’s inventory, allowing transparency into the supply chain.
 By documenting the payments in the buying process, buyers can see where their money goes.

 There are several fields in the sellers.json file.
 While some are required, sellers do not have to disclose everything.

-The information is passed to the buyers by using the OpenRTB Supply Chain Object (Schain) parameter.
-This parameter is required and should be passed on for each ad call.
+This information is passed to the buyers with the OpenRTB Supply Chain Object parameter for each ad call.

-Like Sellers.json and SupplyChain Object provided the buy side with transparency into who they are buying their media from, Buyers.json and DemandChain Object will provide similar transparency to the sell side.
+While sellers.json and the SupplyChain Object allow the buy side to see who they are buying from, buyers.json and the DemandChain Object provide transparency on the selling side.